 From hotel housekeepers to restaurant cooks, bar waitresses to retail workers, women in Toronto’s service industry perform essential work.
 But their experiences – and the inequalities they face due to the devaluation of women’s labour – often go unspoken.

 We wanted to change that.
 Sister Writes’ The Work Issue illuminates the hidden experiences and contributions of women working in Toronto’s service industry.
-With over 22 stories by women workers in various industries, this issue is our biggest and boldest yet.
+With 22 stories by women in across industries, this issue is our biggest and boldest yet, and is now on sale in bookstores across Canada.
+In the coming months, we’ll also be posting stories on the site.

-This issue was two years in the making.
-In 2017 and 2018, Sister Writes mounted free creative writing workshops at the Bloor-Gladstone library where work was a thematic focus.
-Facilitators invited women to reflect on their experiences of work, learn techniques from professional writers, and write narratives.
-Then, each writer went through a professional editorial process to polish their stories for publication.
-The final stage was designing and producing this magazine.
+The Work Issue was two years in the making.
+The project began in 2017, when we mounted free creative writing workshops at the Bloor-Gladstone library and made work our thematic focus.
+Women learned writing techniques from professional writers, wrote narratives about work, shared and collaborated with peers, and went through a professional editorial process to polish their stories for publication.
+The final stage was designing and publishing the issue, which we launched at a packed event on November 19, 2019 at Burdock in downtown Toronto.